nik3348/optimus-prime/README.md

 ## Training Data

-The model is trained on the Databricks Dolly 15k dataset, with configurable dataset size and train/validation split.
+The model is trained on the Wikipedia dataset (`wikimedia/wikipedia`), with configurable dataset size and train/validation split.
 The training script includes efficient data loading and preprocessing with multi-worker support.

 ## Performance Optimizations